Skip to main content

 Option 2: OMA-URI method

-• To target specific device groups to enable the credential provider, use the following custom settings via Intune:
+• To target specific device groups, use the following custom settings via Intune:

 • Platform: Windows 10 and later